Reviewing China Modern Agricultural Informatn (CMCI) and Genuine Parts (GPC)

 |1.67

-Genuine Parts has a consensus target price of $102.75, suggesting a potential upside of 3.04%.
-Given Genuine Parts’ higher possible upside, analysts clearly believe Genuine Parts is more favorable than China Modern Agricultural Informatn.
+Genuine Parts has a consensus price target of $102.75, indicating a potential upside of 2.73%.
+Given Genuine Parts’ higher probable upside, analysts clearly believe Genuine Parts is more favorable than China Modern Agricultural Informatn.

 75.1% of Genuine Parts shares are held by institutional investors.
-3.1% of Genuine Parts shares are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+3.1% of Genuine Parts shares are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

 Profitability